parriehunter/PS5-ACC-Button-Box/README.md

 <img src="https://github.com/parriehunter/PS5-ACC-Button-Box/blob/80056785973887c2171809795dea002bc850069e/assets/img/20241220_144354.jpg" alt="All the holes drilled to the correct sizes" width="50%" height="50%">

-Next mount all the switches onto the box.
-Note that the Left Int and Display buttons have been slightly shifted to line up on the box with the other buttons.
+Next, mount all the switches onto the box.
+Note that the Left Int and Display buttons have been slightly shifted to line up with the other buttons on the box.

 <img src="https://github.com/parriehunter/PS5-ACC-Button-Box/blob/80056785973887c2171809795dea002bc850069e/assets/img/20241220_151500.jpg" alt="All the switches mounted" width="50%" height="50%">
 <img src="https://github.com/parriehunter/PS5-ACC-Button-Box/blob/80056785973887c2171809795dea002bc850069e/assets/img/20241220_151510.jpg" alt="The back of the switches showing them ready for wiring" width="50%" height="50%">

 ## Wire up the Switches to the Pico

-The plan to wire all the switches to the Pico.
+The plan is to wire all the switches to the Pico.

 [Wiring Document](https://github.com/parriehunter/PS5-ACC-Button-Box/blob/80056785973887c2171809795dea002bc850069e/assets/doc/ButtonBox.Mappings.pdf)